nafee-ahmed/EcommerceApp/README.md

 - Install docker

-- Make a new file named `config.env` on the directory `{project root directory}/backend/`, and set it up following example.config.env.
+- Make a new file named `config.env` on the directory `{project root directory}/backend/`, and copy the contents from `example.config.env` onto it, and fill in the blanks of the copied contents.
 You need to setup the required environment variables.

 - Go to the root project directory and run `docker-compose up`